nogibjj/Jaxon-Yue-Individual-Project-3/README.md

 * GitHub Actions

 ### Key Steps
-To set up your environment and data pipeline on Azure Databricks, follow these steps:
 1. Initialize a Databricks workspace within Azure.
 2. In the Databricks Workspace, go to user settings and link your GitHub account by navigating to 'Linked Accounts'
 3. Set up a global initialization script through the 'Admin Settings'.
 Here, define environment variables such as `SERVER_HOSTNAME` and `ACCESS_TOKEN`